QuantumAI4Bio/AdaptiveFlow-VS/README-AWS.md

 The `<stackname>` will be `vf-vpc` for the networking stack, `vf` for the Batch resources, and `vf-loginnode` for the login node

-## Getting Started with VirtualFlow Virtual Screening (VFVS)
+## Getting Started with AdaptiveFlow Virtual Screening (AFVS)

 ### Login to the Main Instance

-The template above will generate an instance that will be used to run VFVS components.
-The actual execution will occur in AWS Batch, however, this instance allows staging data, building the docker image, and storing information about the specific VFVS job running.
+The template above will generate an instance that will be used to run AFVS components.
+The actual execution will occur in AWS Batch, however, this instance allows staging data, building the docker image, and storing information about the specific AFVS job running.
 This instance can be stopped when not in use (.

 The following command and example output show how to retrieve the login hostname for the created instance.
 ```bash